 Glottal – One of the most difficult sounds to fix in a singing accent is a GLOTTAL stop, sounds like G, K and C are often glottal, or, hard/throaty in nature.
 The trick is to allow a gentle ‘click’ to occur with your tongue rather than a throaty “GUH” on a word like “God” or “Get”.
 This one will be easier to understand if I simply show it to you:

-Your singing voice and your speaking voice are unrelated, so if you’re suffering from a heavily pronounced singing accent, it’s likely you’re either not shaping your vowels correctly, or your pronouncing your consonant sounds instead of articulating them like I’ve shown you above.
+Your singing voice and your speaking voice are unrelated, so if you’re suffering from a heavily pronounced singing accent, it’s likely you’re either not shaping your vowels correctly, or you’re pronouncing your consonant sounds instead of articulating them like I’ve shown you above.
 Singing is all about allowing resonance and shaping your sound and words AFTER your resonance is being created, so make sure you start with a strong foundation like the one I’ll show you in my complimentary foundations short courses and you are creating your resonance in the right manner with vocal placement rather than forcing out your sound.
-Here’s another simple tutorial you can use to develop your singing placement:

 Feel free to leave any questions or feedback below!

 Kegan DeBoheme is Bohemian Vocal Studio’s resident vocal coach and voice expert.
 He teaches professional singing and voice technique to students all around the world and enjoys providing tutorials like this one on how to improve your voice.